AdobeDocs/creative-cloud-enterprise-learn.en/help/firefly/webinar-experimenting.md

 ---
 # Experimenting with Firefly beta webinar

-Join Howard Pinsky as he dives into the Firefly beta in this webinar.
+Join Howard Pinsky in this webinar as he dives into the Firefly beta.

 >[!VIDEO](https://video.tv.adobe.com/v/3420252?quality=12&learn=on&hidetitle=true)